Energy and Water Assistance (LIHEAP and LIHWAP)

 LIHEAP and LIHWAP help low-income families and individuals pay their utility (energy and water) bills through assistance grants.
 These grants are designed to supplemental assistance to you in times of crisis so you can access basic needs like heat and water, even if you are behind on your bill.

-LIHEAP can also provide a moratorium for the winter season so that your energy won't be cut off during a potentially dangerous time of the year.
-MICA's goal is to work with you to help you address barriers to success such as unemployment, underemployment, lack of adequate childcare, and other factors, so that you can keep your energy bills current in the future.
+MICA's goal is to work with you to help you address barriers to success such as unemployment, underemployment, lack of adequate childcare, and other factors, so that you can keep your utility bills current in the future.

 You can apply for LIHEAP starting October 1 if your household includes someone over 60 or someone with a disability.
 All other households that qualify can apply starting November 1, and applications are accepted until April 30.

 MICA serves families in Hardin, Marshall, Tama, Poweshiek, and Story counties.

 Having your most recent heating and electric bills, and social security cards and proof of income for all household members will make your application easier.